 During the open enrollment period, which runs from October 15th to December 7th, people with Medicare in any of the 34 states can select a plan with this option to begin using their hearing aid benefits on January 1st, 2018.

 “Hearing is an important part of our everyday lives and any impairment can lead to emotional and social consequences for older adults.
 This can include social isolation, depression and anxiety, according to a study by the National Council on the Aging.
 The TruHearing hearing care and hearing aid benefit helps take the guesswork out of the cost of a hearing aid and will go a long way to helping our members hear better, improving their overall health and well-being so they can start with healthy.” –Anup K. Sharma, MD, MBA, Medical Director, Clinical Integration for Humana

 Medicare Hearing Aid Coverage

 While some supplementary plans, like Medicare Advantage, may offer hearing aid benefits for subscribers, Medicare alone does not provide hearing aid coverage.
-This has been a contentious issue for years, with many arguing for Medicare to provide some form of hearing aid benefit due to the number of individuals in need of hearing aids that often don’t get them.
+This has been a contentious issue for years, swith many arguing for Medicare to provide some form of hearing aid benefit due to the number of individuals in need of hearing aids that often don’t get them.